UPDATED: Wednesday, 2 December 2020

 Yes.
 Customers will be requested to keep children seated and to supervise them during toilet visits.

 Yes.
 Signage will be in place on all corridors and staircases leading to toilets, asking customers to ‘please keep left’.
+Face-coverings must be worn, while customers are not sitting at their tables.

 A hand-sanitiser station will be located close to toilets’ entrance/exit doors.
 Where possible, toilet lobby doors will be propped open.

-Signage will be displayed in the toilets reminding customers about hand-washing frequency and technique.
+Signage will be displayed in the toilets, reminding customers about hand-washing frequency and technique.

 External areas will be set up with the same social-distancing measures as internally.